moorepants/learn-multibody-dynamics/introduction.rst

 - Abhinav Kamath, 2020

-This is of course built on top of SymPy, whose `1000+ contributors`_ have also helped SymPy Mechanics be what it is.
+This is of course built on top of SymPy, whose `1000+ contributors`_ have also greatly helped SymPy Mechanics be what it is.
 Furthermore, the software lies on the top of a large ecosystem of open source software written by thousands and thousands of contributors who we owe so much to.

 .. _1000+ contributors: https://github.com/sympy/sympy/blob/master/AUTHORS

-Peter Stahlecker and Jan Heinen provided page-by-page review of the text while drafting the first version.
+For this text, Peter Stahlecker and Jan Heinen provided page-by-page review of the text while drafting the first version.
 Their feedback has helped improve the text in many ways.

 .. [*] The project is shared at https://github.com/moorepants/MAE-223
 .. [*] Mont was working on a skateboard dynamics model in the late 70s and